paddy-seismic/retreat/README.md

 >```cp default_input_values.py.NO default_input_values.py```

 and [start](#starting-the-software) the software.
 This should begin analysis of real-time data, with results similar to those shown [here](#figure-window).

+#### Seedink
+Note: this example configuration will also work using the IRIS seedlink server (*rtserve.iris.washington.edu:18000*) rather than the FDSN client as the data source.
+In this case the **Inventory file** checkbox must be checked as metadata cannot be retrieved automatically.
+The default for this configuration example is the *NO.xml* file supplied in the *retreat/example_data* directory.

 ### 2. *Archive* mode using data from FUTUREVOLC